 Despite the many threats to a parking lot, facility managers can draw from a range of security tools and design measures to create a safe parking environment.
 To develop a secure structure, the first step is understanding the security needs of your parking facility.
 Conduct a liability assessment to get a clear picture of the current security status and shortcomings of your parking lot.

 A number of strategies can be implemented to enhance parking lot security.
 The trick is to pick the right combination to assure the highest level of safety and security possible.
-By securing your facility, you attract more customers and give them peace of mind as their vehicles remain safe through the day.
+By securing your parking facility, you attract more customers and give them peace of mind as their vehicles remain safe through the day.